A new “vintage” signal processor.

 Compared to a tube preamp, the RC 500’s solid-state preamp offers better definition at the edges of its frequency response range.
 High frequencies are crisper and low frequencies are tighter, producing a transparent, musical signal that retains the “airiness” of a room and provides a more three-dimensional result than a tube mic preamp can deliver.

+The RC 500’s FET (Field-Effect Transistor) compressor includes fully variable attack, release, and threshold controls, as well as bypass controls.
 FET-based compressors such as the one in the RC 500 use transistors to emulate a triode tube’s operation and sound.
-This type of compressor generally provides a faster attack time and better repeatability than the optical compressors that are more commonly found in channel strips in this price class.
+This type of compressor generally provides a faster attack time and better repeatability than the optical compressors typically found in channel strips.
+The RC 500 compressor has a “soft knee” compression curve and a fixed 3:1 compression ratio, although the input-gain stage can be driven harder, with a lower threshold, to emulate higher compression ratios.
+This combination provides lots of flexibility without adding complexity, making dialing in just the right sound quick and easy!

 The majority of today’s high-end channel strips utilize optical compressor circuits.
 In general, the response time of the optical circuits in these compressors tend to soften the attack and release, which can smooth out uneven volume fluctuations.
 They often have a distinctive sonic signature, so they can be as much an effect as a gain-control device.